csinocruz/pretty-tutu-torials/light-bulb/README.md

 In your styles.css make a css declaration for the class hidden and another declaration for the class visible.
 The goal is to make one light bulb visible and the other invisible.
-CSS styling reference: https://www.w3schools.com/css/css_syntax.asp Add correct visibility for each class declaration: https://www.w3schools.com/cssref/pr_class_visibility.asp Check in with me :male_zombie:
+CSS styling reference: https://www.w3schools.com/css/css_syntax.asp Add correct visibility for each class declaration: https://www.w3schools.com/cssref/pr_class_visibility.asp Check in with me 🧟
-## More Brains :brain:
+## More Brains 🧠
 ### Part 2
 In your script.js, create two functions handleOnButton, have it console log 'handleOnButton function called'